omphalosDeFi/omphalos/README.md

 ## Contribute

-To report bugs within this package, create an issue in this reposito For security issues, please contact hello@omphalos.co.
+To report bugs within this package, create an issue in this repository.
+For security issues, please contact hello@omphalos.co.
 When submitting code ensure that it is free of lint errors and has 100% test coverage.